ggnery/RNN-Scratch/README.md

 This project implements a vanilla RNN from scratch using only NumPy, featuring:
 - ⚡ Forward propagation through time
 - 🔄 Backward propagation through time (BPTT)
+- 📚 Theoretical Materials
 - 📝 Character-level text generation
 - 🎯 Training on sequential patterns
 - 🛡️ Gradient clipping to prevent exploding gradients

+## 📚 Theoretical Materials

+For a comprehensive understanding of RNN theory and mathematical derivations, refer to:

+- **[RNN.pdf](materials/RNN.pdf)**: Complete theoretical foundation including:
+  - Detailed forward propagation equations and demonstrations
+  - Step-by-step backward propagation through time (BPTT) derivations
+  - Mathematical proofs and explanations
+  - Visual demonstrations of RNN computations

+This PDF provides in-depth coverage of the mathematical concepts implemented in this project.

 ## 📁 Project Structure